The “paper” gold market is not a problem to be reckoned with

 I view the whole paper-physical debate as a distraction from the true drivers of the gold price.
 The fact is that gold’s price movements can best be understood by reference to ‘real’ interest rates, currency exchange rates, and indicators of economic and financial-system confidence — what I refer to as gold’s true fundamentals.
 For example and as illustrated by the following chart, the bond/dollar ratio does a good job of explaining gold’s price trends most of the time.

 In conclusion, the “paper” gold market is not a problem to be reckoned with.
 It is just part of the overall gold situation and, as noted above, a consequence of gold’s historical role.
-Moreover, it isn’t going anywhere, so it makes no sense to either complain about it or base a bullish view on its disappearance.Subscribe to NFTRH Premium for your 25-35 page weekly report, interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
+Moreover, it isn’t going anywhere, so it makes no sense to either complain about it or base a bullish view on its disappearance.Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
 Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH.
+Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).